python-ellar/ellar/docs/overview/middleware.md

     ]

 ```
-This is how to apply any `ASGI` middlewares such as `GZipMiddleware`, `EllarASGIMiddlewareStructure` and others available in `Starlette` library to `Ellar` application
+This is how to apply any `ASGI` middlewares such as `GZipMiddleware`, `EllarASGIMiddlewareStructure` and others available in `Starlette` library.

 ## Starlette Middlewares
 Let's explore other Starlette middlewares and other third party ASGI Middlewares